-The school board or ESC governing board should consider how to avoid conflicts of interest or other potential ethical concerns when selecting business advisory council members.
-Boards or administrators making appointments should consult with district legal counsels on how to avoid conflicts of interest.
+The boards of education of school districts, boards of education of joint vocational school districts or governing boards of educational service centers should consider how to address conflicts of interest or other potential ethical concerns when selecting business advisory council members.
+Boards or administrators making appointments should consult with their district legal counsels on how to avoid conflicts of interest.
+Consider requiring each business advisory council member to complete a conflict of interest disclosure form.
+Ohio's ethics laws can be found in Chapter 102 of the Ohio Revised Code, and members of business advisory councils may consult with the Ohio Ethics Commission regarding ethical concerns.